handee/abercompsci-cheatsheets/mac/mdrive.md

 <a href="../README.md">Home</a>
 </p>

-# Mounting a drive on Mac OS X
+# Mounting a drive on macOS
+The iMac machines in the Orchard have access to network filestore for IMPACS and the Information Services M: drive.
+You should not need to mount these separately.
+See [Filestore](filestore.md) for details about accessing those files.

+This page might be helpful to new MacOS users who want to access a network filestore from another Mac.

-The iMac machines in the Orchard are using filestore provided by IMPACS.
-This is mounted as `/impacs/your_userid` and is your default filestore when using the iMacs.
+The IMPACS filestore is mounted as `/impacs/your_userid`.
 The IMPACS filestore is different from your IS filestore; we sometimes refer to the IS filestore as M: drive.
-You can still mount your IS filestore  if you need access to those files.

 To mount your IS filestore, or a drive from another file server, follow these instructions.